Free Singapore Income Tax Calculator (YA 2026)

 Calculate CPF Contributions →

-Donations to approved Institutions of a Public Character (IPCs).
-You get 250% tax deduction.
+Donations to approved Institutions of a Public Character (IPCs) qualify for a 250% tax deduction.

 Tax Reliefs